Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 Growing peas in containers can help to protect them from some pests, but there are still some you should keep an eye out for.

 The pea moth is the main pest that might attack your pea plants.
-The female pea moths lay their eggs on flowering peas.
+The female pea moth lays her eggs on flowering peas.
 Their caterpillar will then get into the pods and eat the peas.

-You won’t know that this has happened until open your pods, so it’s best to prevent the pea moth to even get a chance to lay eggs on your peas.
+You won’t know that this has happened until you open your pods, so it’s best to prevent the pea moth from even getting a chance to lay eggs on your peas.

 Early or late peas (which are sown in March or June) will flower outside the period when the female moths will lay their eggs.
 So, this is one way to prevent this pest causing problems.